jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 139B Late payment penalty
 (1) This section applies to a taxpayer if and to the extent that the taxpayer does not pay by the due date (the default date) an amount of tax (the unpaid tax), calculated by the taxpayer as payable or for which the taxpayer is assessed, and—
   (a) the unpaid tax is provisional tax or a penalty relating to a failure to pay provisional tax:
-  (b) the taxpayer has failed to pay on time an amount of tax due for payment in the period—
+  (b) ignoring any failure to pay for which a penalty is remitted under section 183AA, the taxpayer has failed to pay on time an amount of tax due for payment in the period—
     (i) beginning with the later of 1 April 2008 and the day 2 years before the default date; and (ii) ending before the default date:
-  (c) the taxpayer has paid on time all amounts of tax due for payment in the period referred to in paragraph (b) and—
+  (c) ignoring any failure to pay for which a penalty is remitted under section 183AA, the taxpayer has paid on time all amounts of tax due for payment in the period referred to in paragraph (b) and—
     (i) the Commissioner gives the taxpayer a notice setting a further date for payment of the unpaid tax; and (ii) the taxpayer does not pay the unpaid tax before the date that is the earlier of the further date and the date that is 1 month after the date of the notice.
 (2) The taxpayer is liable to pay a late payment penalty consisting of—